samyakpadwekar/Java_backend/Multithreading/readme.md

 - When increment() or decrement() is called, the thread must acquire the lock on the Class object of Counter.
 - This ensures that only one thread can execute either increment or decrement at any given time, providing thread-safe access to the shared static variable count.

-### Volatile keyword for thread safety
-- The volatile keyword ensures visibility of changes to variables across threads.
-It guarantees that when a thread writes to a volatile variable, the value is immediately visible to other threads.
-1. volatile is lightweight and ensures visibility only, unlike synchronization mechanisms which provide both visibility and atomicity.
-2. Use volatile when you only need visibility guarantees, but for operations requiring atomicity or compound actions, other mechanisms like synchronization or atomic variables should be preferred.

 ### Executors and Thread Pools for thread safety
 - Using Executors and Thread Pools ensures thread safety by managing a pool of threads and controlling the execution of tasks.
 Each task submitted to an Executor is executed sequentially, one after the other, by the threads in the pool.
 This sequential execution eliminates the need for explicit synchronization in most cases, as each task is executed independently of others, ensuring thread safety.
 - Scenarios to use Executors and Thread Pools: